woodser/monero-java/README.md

 **Compatible with [Monero Core v0.15.0.1](https://web.getmonero.org/downloads/) Carbon Chameleon**

-# Monero Java Library
+## Monero Java Library

-This project is a library for using a Monero wallet and daemon in Java using RPC and JNI bindings to [Monero Core](https://github.com/monero-project/monero).
+This project is a Java library for using a Monero wallet and daemon with RPC and native bindings to [Monero Core v0.15.0.5 Carbon Chameleon](https://web.getmonero.org/downloads/).

+- Supports RPC bindings to monero-wallet-rpc and monero-daemon-rpc.
+- Supports client-side wallets in NodeJS and web apps using JNI bindings to Monero Core.
+- Supports offline, watch-only, and multisig wallets.
+- Query wallet transactions, transfers, and outputs by their many attributes.
+- Fetch and process binary data from the daemon (e.g. raw blocks).
+- Receive notifications when blocks are added to the chain or when wallets sync, send, and receive.
-In addition, this project conforms to an [API specification](http://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive, robust, and suitable for long-term use in the Monero project.
+- Conforms to an [API specification](https://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive and robust.
+- Over 270 passing JUnit test cases.

-## Main Features
+### Main Features

 - Manage a Monero daemon using RPC
 - Manage a Monero wallet using RPC and JNI